tlindsay42/PSRyver/docs/Public/Get-RyverHistory.md

 ```

 ### -ID
-ID of the public forum, private team, or user direct messages to download history from.
+Specifies the ID of the public forum channel, private team channel, or user
+direct message to download the chat history from.

 ```yaml
 Type: UInt64